-At ‘Halfway Rock’ the trail leads 1.6 kilometres off the main track to the foundations of the mine manager’s residence.
-Return to the main track and 30 minutes later you should reach ‘The Saddle’ - a great rest spot.
+At ‘Halfway Rock’ the Battery Trail leads 1.6 kilometres off the main track around the side of the ridge to the foundations of the mine manager’s residence.
+Return to the main track and 30 minutes later you should reach ‘The Saddle’ - a great rest spot where magnificent giant granite tors are hidden in rainforest.
 Push on to the summit with its spectacular views to the coast.

 Length: 14 kilometres return

-Time: Five hours return
+Time: five hours return